jgcfyidev/jgcfyi/content/5-Tools.md

 ### Composability & Openness

-For many potential uses of community computing, the question is often asked pointedly, "[why does this need to be on a blockchain](https://blockchainforgov.org/)?"
+For many potential uses of community computing, the question is often asked pointedly, '[why does this need to be on a blockchain](https://blockchainforgov.org/)?'
 One of those reasons is that distributed protocols lend [composability](https://blog.aragon.org/what-is-composability/).
 This means that infrastructure natively brings tools in relationship.
 In